javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.5-cluster-pod-app-sb-pod-sb-perf_test_sb/README.md

 ### Configuring Cluster

-If you changed the memory size of the primary and data nodes in the [Configuring-Pod](Configuring-Pod) section, then you can adjust the Hazelcat member min/max heap size in the `etc/cluster.properties` file as follows:
+If you changed the memory size of the primary and data nodes in the [Configuring Pod](#configuring-pod) section, then you can adjust the Hazelcast member min/max heap size in the `etc/cluster.properties` file as follows:

 ```console
 switch_cluster sb